07engineer/audio_self_progamming/README.md

-# audio_self_progamming
+## audio_self_progamming
-personalized audio manuscripts for different times of day
+Personalized audio manuscripts for different times of day

+###Driving
+Take driving as an opportunity to reduce stress.